DaVinci Resolve Courses

 The only person that is going to inspire you is yourself.
 A Look Library surrounds you with inspiration keeping you motivated and current.

-I was very excited about the Sound Library feature released with DaVinci Resolve 15 Public Beta.
-But my experience using it is very disappointing.
-Learn how this feature works, why it feels very incomplete, and how it needs to improve.
+The Sound Library feature released with DaVinci Resolve 15 Public Beta feels very incomplete, and how I think it needs to improve.